Blamire Young: Artistic work

 In 1893, he returned to England and after working for a few months under Hubert von Herkomer, became associated with James Pryde and William Nicholson in poster work.
 In 1895 Young returned to Australia and with the Lindsay brothers and Harry Weston did some excellent posters.
 But the field was limited and many years of poverty followed, during which a certain amount of writing was done for the press.
 He began exhibiting at the Victorian Artists' Society, but sales were few and the one-man show was then unknown.
 During his visit to England he had married Mabel Sawyer, an expert wood-carver, and while the lean period lasted Mrs Young helped to keep the house going by executing commissions for Melbourne architects.
 It was not until 1911 that the appreciation of Young's art really began to be shown.
 In that year he held an exhibition at Melbourne of small pictures, some of which had similar qualities to the Japanese coloured wood-cuts of the eighteenth century.
 Sales were good, partly because the prices were low, and the artist was sufficiently encouraged to hold an exhibition at Adelaide.
 This was both an artistic and a financial success, other shows followed in Melbourne and Sydney, and at last, in his fiftieth year, Young's reputation as an artist was established.

+In 1903 he won the competition for the design of the Great Seal of Australia, with his design used until 1973.

 In 1911 he was commissioned by the Postmaster-General of Australia, C E Frazer, to produce new designs for the first Commonwealth of Australia stamps.
 He submitted the designs in January 1912.
 Three types of printed essays for the Kangaroo and Map stamps are known.
 This design was first issued on 2 January 1913 and continued to be in use till 1935 concurrently with other stamps.
 The design was also used on postal stationery envelopes, letter cards, registration envelopes and newspaper wrappers.